nikolagojakovic/LangChain-RAG-PDF-/README.md

 The ui.py Streamlit app provides a web interface for querying the database.
 It displays the most relevant answer and allows users to view additional relevant results.

 Docker Support:
-The project includes a Dockerfile for easy containerization and deployment.
+The project includes a Dockerfile for easy containerization and deployment. (soon)

 Typical Workflow
 Start Ollama (if using local embeddings) and pull the required model.